cozycodegh/cordova-plugin-inapppurchases/README.md

 Use JavaScript to view, make, and complete purchases.

 If you notice any issues, submit here: [github issues](https://github.com/cozycodegh/cordova-plugin-inapppurchases/issues)<br>
-Based on the original plugin working for many years made by Alex Disler (c) 2016 MIT, which is out of date for writing new apps:<br> [`cordova-plugin-inapppurchase`](https://github.com/AlexDisler/cordova-plugin-inapppurchase)<br>
+Based on the original plugin working for many years made by Alex Disler (c) 2016 MIT, which is out of date for writing new apps: [`cordova-plugin-inapppurchase`](https://github.com/AlexDisler/cordova-plugin-inapppurchase)<br>
-Forked from another plugin, which is kept updated as well, if this plugin is broken, try this plugin:<br> [`cordova-plugin-inapppurchase2`](https://github.com/wccrawford/cordova-plugin-inapppurchase-2)<br>
+Forked from another plugin, which is kept updated as well, if this plugin is broken, try this plugin: [`cordova-plugin-inapppurchase2`](https://github.com/wccrawford/cordova-plugin-inapppurchase-2)<br>
 This new plugin distribution makes significant changes to the Google Play Billing Library and plugin integration code.

 Have a good one! :grinning: